Swampy Cree language: Order of affixes

-The causative suffix /-hēw/ can be added to verbs in order to change it to a causative verb.
-For example, itohtēw means "He goes there," and ihotahēw means "He takes him there."
+The causative suffix -hēw can be added to verbs in order to change it to a causative verb.
+For example, itohtēw means "he goes there", and ihotahēw means "he takes him there".

 Animate intransitive verbs

 Animate intransitive verbs are intransitive verbs that have an animate subject.

 Inanimate intransitive verbs

-These verbs are often the equivalent of the English construction that begins with the empty subject "it" (examples: it is raining, it is snowing, it is day, it is poison, etc.):
+These verbs are often the equivalent of the English construction that begins with the empty subject "it" (e.g., it is raining, it is snowing, it is day, it is poison, etc.):